How to Keep Car Insurance When You Lose Your Job

 • Being reclassified as a high-risk driver

-• Some standard insurers declining to cover you entirely, forcing you into a high-risk policy at much higher rates
+• Some standard insurers declining to cover you entirely, forcing you into a non-standard market at much higher rates

 If your policy does lapse, act immediately.
-Review the step-by-step guide to what to do after car insurance lapses to understand your reinstatement options and how to minimize long-term damage.
+Review the step-by-step guide to what to do after a lapse to understand your reinstatement options and how to minimize long-term damage.
+You can also learn more about avoiding coverage gaps when switching insurers to protect yourself from cascading rate increases.

 Pros

-• Low-mileage and UBI discounts reward unemployed drivers who drive less
+• UBI and low-mileage discounts reward unemployed drivers who drive less

 • Insurers often offer payment flexibility when asked proactively